Why Does My Bed Feel Like It’s Vibrating? | Shocking Hidden Causes

 Peripheral Neuropathy

 Peripheral neuropathy occurs when nerves outside the brain and spinal cord become damaged.
-This damage causes abnormal sensations such as tingling, numbness, burning, or even phantom vibrations.
-People with diabetes, vitamin deficiencies (especially B12), autoimmune diseases, or chronic alcohol use are more prone to neuropathy.
+This damage causes abnormal sensations such as tingling, numbness, burning, prickling, or other unusual feelings that may be interpreted as buzzing or vibration.
+People with diabetes, vitamin deficiencies, autoimmune diseases, certain infections, or chronic alcohol use are more prone to neuropathy.

 Nerve damage disrupts normal signal transmission between nerves and muscles.
-As a result, some patients report feeling their bed shake or vibrate when it actually isn’t moving.
+As a result, some patients report odd sensory experiences while lying still, including feelings that the mattress, bed, or body is subtly buzzing when nothing around them is physically moving.

 Restless Leg Syndrome (RLS) and Periodic Limb Movement Disorder (PLMD)